zulip/zulip/docs/subsystems/analytics.md

   "messages_sent:client:day" in the UserCount table, this is the number of messages sent by a particular user, from a particular client, on the day ending at end_time.
-- anomaly: Currently unused, but a key into the Anomaly table allowing someone to indicate a data irregularity.

 There are four tables: UserCount, StreamCount, RealmCount, and InstallationCount.
 Every CountStat is initially collected into UserCount,